alexmorley/pairio/README.md

 ## Looking up values in the cloud

 Values can be retrieved from the cloud by configuring pairio to look for pairs stored under pairio user accounts.
-For example, to retrieve the value associated with the dict `{'name','test'}` in the 'magland' cloud collection, do
+For example, to retrieve the value associated with the dict `{'name':'test'}` in the 'magland' cloud collection, do

 ```
-val=pairio.get({'name','test'},user='magland')
+val=pairio.get({'name':'test'},user='magland')
 print(val)
 ```